mchung/yart/README.markdown

   2. Uses database sessions
   3. Uses the OpenRain Power Tools for convenient deployment
   4. Vendors the following gems
-    * clearance - for User authentication
+    * clearance - for authentication
-    * will_paginate - for paginating data
+    * will_paginate - for pagination
-    * formtastic - for simple to use forms
+    * formtastic - for forms
-    * paperclip - for handling attachments
+    * paperclip - for attachments
   5. Vendors the following gems for testing
-    * factory_girl - an alternative to fixtures
+    * factory_girl - for faking data
-    * rspec - an alternative to Test Unit
+    * rspec - for BDD and mocking
-    * cucumber - acceptance testing
+    * cucumber - for happy customers
   6. Sets up a default "home" controller
+  7. Uses PostgreSQL (heroku friendly out of the box)

 Yart TODO list
 ==============